 15 minutes to 1 hour

-Pulling into the parking lot at 10:00 am, we got out of the car and studied the billboard at the start of the hike.
+At 10:00 a.m., we used the restroom and then studied the billboard.
 With the whole day to kill time, we could dawdle.
-In our fanny packs were about two bottles each of water and the usual munchies I always carry because I can’t stand to be hungry.
-We also packed a lunch since all our food was back at the campsite and we knew we’d be gone until dinner.
-Luckily, the same guardian angel that kept me alive on many other occasions was watching over us that day: instead of leaving it on the front seat, we carried it with us.
-We had no idea that because of our over confidence and lack of preparedness, we would soon be swallowed up by this crater we had intended only to observe from above—and were lucky to get out alive.
+In our fanny packs were water bottles and our packed lunch which, luckily, we carried with us.
+We had no idea that because of our overconfidence and lack of preparedness, we would soon be swallowed up by this crater we had intended to observe only from above—and were lucky to get out alive.

 “Be prepared for a hike as demanding as it is dramatic,” the guidebook warned us.
 “Expect the initial descent and subsequent ascent to be steep and rugged, though both are brief.
 The ascent is on a particularly rough route, mildly exposed in two places where a burst of gymnastic effort is necessary to avoid an injurious fall.
 Alleviate these difficulties—plus gain the benefit of some timely post-exertion shade—by looping clockwise.
-The counter-clockwise hikers we’ve met here were distressed, admitting the trip was more time-consuming and arduous than they’d anticipated.
-Which also suggests this shouldn’t be your first-ever canyon-country outing; work up to it.”
+The counter-clockwise hikers we’ve met here were distressed, admitting the trip was more time-consuming and arduous than they’d anticipated.”

-We took the easy walk up to the rim described in the guidebook and on our way back to the car thought, Hmm…not much of a challenge there.
+We took the easy walk up to the rim and on our way back to the car thought, Hmm…not much of a challenge there.
 It’s only 11:00 in the morning.
 Let’s be adventurous and see where the trail to the left leads.

 Gene and I are big risk takers.
 Some of the risks I’ve taken with him were thrilling, like running rapids in Canada when we were too tired to portage.
-And some were stupid and self-destructive, like taking up smoking again with his brand, Camel non-filtered, so that we could share.
+And some were stupid, like taking up smoking again with his brand, Camel regulars, so we could share.
 This was one of the latter variety; you don’t mess around unprepared in canyon country in July.

-So we took the trail to the left and began the counterclockwise loop, another reason why, as we were nearing the valley floor and met some hikers on their way back, we were “distressed.”
-And we were only two hours into the loop.
+We turned to the left and began the counterclockwise loop, another reason why, as we were nearing the valley floor and met some hikers on their way back, we were “distressed.”

 “How much farther?” we asked them, as we were struggling through some boulders.